Jounce/Surge/README.md

 ### Tensors

-The `Tensor` class make it easy to manipulate multi-dimensional data.
+The `Tensor` class makes it easy to manipulate multi-dimensional data.
 You can easily slice or flatten a tensor to get matrices and vectors that you can operate on.

 ---